benshimonz/V1/README.md

 - LRM4 may appear directly before a quantifier.
 If followed by an R-combiner - '→' is the entity directly right of the R-combiner.
 Otherwise - '→' is not defined
 - if '→' : '→' should be defined, and should be a blue/logical/red entity
 - if _et_ : _et_ is a a blue/logical/red entity right of the '→' entity
-- {pt} is an ordinal property defined on top of the aggregator (in a previous filtering step) or right of the '→' / _et_ entity
+- {pt} is an ordinal property defined on top of the filter (in a previous filtering step) or right of the '→' / _et_ entity
-- {at}/{st} is defined on top of the aggregator (in a previous filtering step) or right of the '→' / _et_ entity
+- {at}/{st} is defined on top of the filter (in a previous filtering step) or right of the '→' / _et_ entity
-- Except for '&' quantifer - LRM4 aggregator cannot start a quantifier's branch
+- Except for '&' quantifer - LRM4 filter cannot start a quantifier's branch

 _**Q118:** Any person and his 3 eldest offsprings_